Yeonghun1675/L2M3/README.md

 jr = JournalReader.from_file(file_path, publisher=publisher)
 ```

-`journalreader` has several useful attributes.
+`JournalReader` has several useful attributes.
 - `doi` : doi of paper
 - `title` : title of paper
 - `url` : url of paper